hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 </Hds::Alert>
 !!!

-We recommend keeping `critical` alerts non-dismissible as they are essential to the user's journey and can get dismissed by mistake.
+We recommend keeping `critical` alerts non-dismissible as they are essential to the user’s journey and can get dismissed by mistake.

 !!!
 Do
 <Hds::Alert @type="inline" @color="critical" as |A|>